-When unhooking the Powerblade, ensure the machine is supported in a stable position before moving the tractor away.
+When unhooking the hedge / verge trimmer, ensure the machine is supported in a stable position before moving the tractor away.

-Do not leave the machine adjacent to a building, hay stack or the like, where persons could climb onto the machine and make it unstable.
+Do not leave the machine adjacent to a building, haystack, or the like, where persons could climb onto the machine and make it unstable.

-Store the PTO shaft by removing from the gearbox, then leave with the Powerblade trimmer.
+Store the PTO shaft by removing from the gearbox, then leave with the hedge / verge trimmer.
 Do not use the PTO guard restraining chains to hang or hold the weight of the PTO.